ucbepic/pdf_parser/README.md

 ```
 This command sets up the environment and launches the Flask web server, ready for use.

+## Storing PDFs for Processing

+For privacy and organization, this application processes PDFs stored in a specific directory: `app/static/private/pdfs`.
+This directory is excluded from version control via `.gitignore` to ensure privacy and data security.

 ## Optional AI Integration

 ### Training the Model